thomashypertrack/docs/live-location/webhooks.md

 ### Step 3: Processing Live Location on Webhook Payload

-Once you have confirmed the registration URL above, you will see payload POST body:
+Once you have confirmed the registration URL above, you will see payload in POST body:

 ```
 [{